-SimplyLocal.life 1 Year Anniversary
+SimplyLocal.life: 1 Year Blog Anniversary

 February 16, 2018 marks 1 year since the launch of SimplyLocal.life, highlighting mostly-local experiences enjoyed by a Jamaican woman on a budget. 🎉 In this time, some may even consider me as an “awesome blogger“!
 The decision to create this website stemmed from a desire to regularly enjoy outings in my beautiful home country and share the experiences to encourage others, locals especially, to do the same.
+I’ve also picked up some blogger tips along the way to share.

 Truth be told, the growth of the brand, its following, and its demands are beyond what was initially anticipated.
 However, I’ve always been up for the challenge 🙂 Feel free to link me to work together, whether you’re a business or a fellow blogger!

-SimplyLocal.life Statistics to date
+SimplyLocal.life 1-Year Blog Statistics

 Best Jamaican Excursions of the Past Year